Site icon View from La Vila

 Dénia – the end of the line!

-Dénia is a very pleasant town to spend a few hours.
+Meanwhile, Dénia is a very pleasant town to spend a few hours.
 From the station, wander down to the port a few minutes walk away, where ferries leave for the Balearic islands of Mallorca, Ibiza and Formentera.

-Great views over the port from el Castell de Dénia
+Great views over the port from El Castell de Dénia

 The avenue of plane trees lining Carrer del Marques de Campo